Hic Harold Rex Interfectus est

 The Times has a great series of essays by Errol Morris on Thomas Kuhn’s The Structure of Scientific Revolutions.
 According to the author, Structure is a post-modern work which makes the relativist claim that people in one paradigm (or culture … Continue reading

-I find it simply amazing that, one thousand years ago, people were drinking excellent beer and singing this fantastic song and that even now, one thousand years later, beer is still excellent and the song is still fantastic.
-There were … Continue reading
+One thousand years later, beer is still excellent and the song is still fantastic.
+Continue reading

 The defeat of the Spanish Armada, in 1588, marked the end of Spain as a global power.
 Before sailing, one Spanish commander “reasoned” as follows: “It is well known that we fight in God’s cause.
 So when we meet the … Continue reading